 The MTA has not completed the process of evaluating the impact of GASB Statement No. 67, Financial Reporting for Pension Plans.
 This Statement replaces the requirements of Statement No. 25, Financial Reporting for Defined Benefit Pension Plans and Note Disclosures for Defined Contribution Plans and Statement No. 50 as they relate to pension plans that are administered through trusts or similar arrangements meeting certain criteria.
 The Statement builds upon the existing framework for financial reports of defined benefit pension plans, which includes a statement of fiduciary net position (the amount held in a trust for paying retirement benefits) and a statement of changes in fiduciary net position.
 Statement No. 67 enhances note disclosures and RSI for both defined benefit and defined contribution pension plans.
-Statement No. 67 also requires the presentation of new information about annual money-weighted rates of return in the notes to the financial statements for periods beginning after June 15, 2013.
+Statement No. 67 also requires the presentation of new information about annual money-weighted rates of return in the notes to the financial statements and in 10-year RSI schedules.
+The provisions in Statement No. 67 are effective for financial statements for periods beginning after June 15, 2013.

 The MTA has not completed the process of evaluating the impact of GASB Statement No. 68, Accounting and Financial Reporting for Pensions.
 Statement No. 68 replaces the requirements of Statement No. 27, Accounting for Pensions by State and Local Governmental Employers and Statement No. 50, Pension Disclosures, as they relate to governments that provide pensions through pension plans administered as trusts or similar arrangements that meet certain criteria.
-Statement 68 requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
+Statement No. 68 requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability for the first time, and to more comprehensively and comparably measure the annual costs of pension benefits.
 The Statement also enhances accountability and transparency through revised and new note disclosures and required supplementary information (RSI).
 The provisions in Statement No. 68 are effective for fiscal years beginning after June 15, 2014.